AI & Agents

 Frequently Asked Questions

-You can use the Fast.io API in Laravel by using the built-in HTTP client wrapper over Guzzle.
-Create a dedicated service class that injects your API key as a bearer token.
-This lets you issue GET and POST requests to the workspace endpoints.
+You can use the Fastio API in Laravel by using the built-in HTTP client wrapper over Guzzle.
+Create a dedicated service class that sends Authorization Bearer against https://api.fast.io/current/.
+This lets you issue GET and POST requests to workspace, upload, and activity endpoints.

 What is a good storage solution for Laravel AI apps?